gromacs/gromacs/docs/release-notes/2023/major/features.rst

 mdrun now also reports the conserved energy quantity with AWH bias sharing
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Added option for setting the ensemble temperature
+"""""""""""""""""""""""""""""""""""""""""""""""""

+Several algorithms, such as pressure coupling and AWH, need the temperature of the system.
+When not all atoms are coupled to the (same) temperature, it is now possible to tell mdrun what the ensemble temperature is using two new mdp options.

+:issue:`3854`

 gmxapi.mdrun now publishes the simulation working directory path
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""